-According to responding contractors, nominal turnover based on certified payments received, increased by 15.0 percent q-q in the 1st quarter, following the 9.7 percent decrease in Q4.
-This gets the year off to a relatively good start, but we must caution that this data can be somewhat volatile.
+According to responding contractors, nominal turnover based on certified payments received, decreased by 9.7 percent q-q in the 4th quarter, following the 3.5 percent increase in Q3.
+This now means that in 2017, there was an overall decline of 11.8 percent in nominal turnover, which is the biggest decrease since the financial crisis in 2008/09.
+With an average increase of 5.7 percent in construction cost inflation, this translates to an estimated real decrease of 16.6 percent in 2017, following the 7.1 percent decrease in 2016.
 The outlook for the medium term remains bleak, with the prospect of further real declines in investment weighing heavily on the upside.
 Pending further developments in construction cost inflation (estimated at an average of 5.8 percent over the next three years), turnover is likely to contract by an average of 10 percent in in the medium term (2018-2020).
-Turnover in 2017 was constrained by poor economic growth, weak investor sentiment, policy and political uncertainty, and a slowdown in both government and

-SOE's public sector infrastructure expenditure.
+Turnover in 2017 was constrained by poor economic growth, weak investor sentiment, policy and political uncertainty, and a slowdown in both government and SOE's public sector infrastructure expenditure.
 Although 2018 kicked off with some hopeful expectations in the 1st quarter of 2018 that economic prospects will improve, there is still a long way to go to sustain higher levels of business confidence and to restore government's ailing financial position, to the point where it will result in a recovery in the civil industry sector.
 Business confidence averaged just 34.5 in 2017, compared to an average of 37 in 2016, which means a real improvement to above 60 or 70 (minimum required to stimulate higher levels of investment) may still be some time away.
 Investor sentiment may, and has already, show an improvement in the first quarters of 2018 as there is a broad approval (both locally and abroad) in the appointment of Cyril Ramaphosa as the newly elected ANC president.